 Specifically, for infants and newborns suffering from sleep apnea, waterbeds have shown to significantly decrease the symptoms, according to the National Center for Biotechnology Information.
-If you are interested in learning more about the seriousness of sleep apnea, this article provides much information on the symptoms and treatments aside from sleeping on a waterbed.
+If you are interested in learning more about the seriousness of sleep apnea, this guide for mattresses provides more information on the condition and other potential solutions aside from sleeping on a waterbed.

 Now that you understand the benefits of wellbeing related to sleeping on a waterbed mattress, it’s helpful to know how they’ve been constructed in the past, concerning the innovations being made today.
 Waterbed mattresses are continually being re-engineered to harness the health benefits of weightless sleeping while ridding them of design flaws such as rolling, leaking or breaking.